-Four Sisters Celebrating Birthday Party Among 20 Killed In N.Y.
-Limo Crash
+Four Sisters Celebrating Birthday Party Among 20 Killed In NY Limo Crash

 The tragedy took place in Schoharie, about 35 miles west of Albany, when an SUV stretch limo failed to stop at an intersection and went speeding into a parking lot, killing two pedestrians along the way.
 It eventually careened into a small ravine, killing all 18 of the passengers inside, including the driver.

-Witness Jessica Kirby, 36, told the New York Times that the limo was speeding commenting, “That limo was coming down that hill probably over 60 mph.”
+Witness Jessica Kirby, 36, told the New York Times that the limo was allegedly speeding.

 State Police First Deputy Superintendent Chris Fiore commented that the customized 2001 Ford Excursion “failed to stop” before crossing the T-bone intersection.